Indonesia - Que ver en Ubud - Danza tradicional Bali

 But, what really impresses of this temple, is that it has 4 tombs of members of the royal family that are excavated in the same rock of the mountain and that measure 8 meters high.

 When you enter the temple you go down some steep stairs until you reach the river.
 Just in front, you will find a big vertical wall and those huge tombs inside the same wall.
-It is a strange sensation, since the whole complex seems to be in an excavated place; as if they wanted to hide among nature.
+It is a strange sensation, since the whole complex seems to be in an excavated place.
+It is as if they wanted to hide among nature.

 Apart from the 4 tombs there is a curious complex of different ruins and temples that are worth visiting for a while.
 Many ruins are half hidden by the vegetation which gives the place an even more mournful and authentic touch.
 The temple is open from 8:00 to 18:00 and the entrance fee is less than one euro.